 - Deep technical expertise and knowledge.
 Interconnect development requires an interdisciplinary engineering team with expertise and skill sets across a wide-range of engineering and scientific domains including hardware architecture, design, verification, EDA-class software development, and SystemC modeling, as well as deep understanding of physical design, design methodologies and networking architectures.
 The design process requires expertise in developing advanced hardware architectures to handle data coherency and consistency across the interconnect to achieve a high-performance, low power implementation.
-Complex flows and methodologies as well as specialized languages to generate configurable hardware and interconnect configuration software must also be designed, with hardware configurations defined using thousands of parameters that need to be meticulously managed, with millions of combinations to be considered.
-The interconnect design process also requires engineers to have an awareness of the physical implementation and floorplan of the target chip to generate an architecture that meets SoC requirements in terms of timing, area, and power.
-Designers require an in-depth knowledge of graph theory, common interface protocols, data models, and graphical user interfaces.
-In addition, they require the skills to develop design methodologies to manage dependencies in project execution where the interconnect configuration software generates the hardware IP and associated data evidence of product quality and compliance with industry standards. - High quality.
+The design process requires expertise in developing advanced hardware architectures, engineers that have an awareness of the physical implementation and floorplan of the target chip in order to generate an architecture that meets SoC requirements and in-depth knowledge of graph theory, common interface protocols, data models, and graphical user interfaces. - High quality.
 Interconnect IP requires a systematic deployment of quality-oriented methodologies, as any customer-level problems in the interconnect will result in SoC project delays or even project failures.
-Engineering teams creating interconnects must invest heavily not only in skilled engineering resources to develop and verify, but also processes and methodologies that provide early indication of any potential quality issues.
-The best interconnect engineering teams also leverage these methodologies to help automate design and verification tasks, which helps improve time to market for the interconnect IP provider.
-If the interconnect has serious problems, the SoC will not be operational, resulting in significant economic losses. - Safety standards.
-High reliability of the interconnect is a heightened requirement for mission-critical markets including automotive, industrial robotics, medical and space.
-An in-depth knowledge of and adherence to standards, such as the ISO 26262 automotive functional safety standards, further increases the challenge of developing a reliable interconnect targeted at these applications. - Long time commitment and high investment cost.
+Engineering teams creating interconnects must invest heavily not only in skilled engineering resources to develop and verify, but also processes and methodologies that provide early indication of any potential quality issues. - Safety standards.
+High reliability of the interconnect is a heightened requirement for mission-critical markets including automotive, industrial robotics, medical and space. - Long time commitment and high investment cost.
 We believe the engineering development cycle for each new interconnect and the market development cycle to establish a significant market position for a customer or for a commercial vendor requires large teams, many years and great expense.
-Additionally, we believe the investment required by a customer to internally create a configurable interconnect technology for a new SoC can be very expensive compared to the cost of licensing from a proven interconnect IP provider.

-■ Breadth of System IP solutions.
-With needs to address cache coherent, non-coherent, machine learning and chiplet traffic, customers need a System IP solution that works together across all these data traffic types.
+Additionally, we believe the investment required by a customer to internally create a configurable interconnect technology for a new SoC can be very expensive compared to the cost of licensing from a proven interconnect IP provider. - Breadth of System IP solutions.
+With the need to address cache coherent, non-coherent, machine learning and chiplet traffic, customers need a System IP solution that works together across all these data traffic types.
 SoC integration automation technologies allow customers to manage the deployment of the rest of the IP blocks in the SoC in order to ease SoC IP integration.
 Meeting such requirements requires significant enterprise scale in engineering and customer support.
 Necessity for such combined technologies amounts to a significant barrier to entry in terms of time, cost and customer adoption.

-Given the above requirements and challenges, developing commercial interconnect IP and software tools require large engineering teams with advanced skill sets, significant amounts of time, and substantial financial investment.
+Given the above requirements and challenges, developing commercial interconnect IP and software tools requires large engineering teams with advanced skill sets, significant amounts of time, and substantial financial investment.
 By licensing commercial interconnect IP, companies can free up resources to focus on developing new product capabilities and differentiators.
 Further, we believe the large investments needed to develop commercial interconnect IP also create barriers to entry for potential commercial competitors.